In this tutorial, we’ll show you how to set up a newsletter campaign in WordPress for free, using the MailPoet plugin.

 - There’s a short learning curve.
 In case you’re stuck there’s fast support for free users.

 - It helps you save money — either by using your own host to send newsletters, or the free email sending service.
-Even in the paid plan, it’s considerably cheaper than existing solutions.
+Their paid plan is considerably cheaper than existing solutions.
+Plus you get to enjoy all their premium features in their new free plan (that’s limited to 1,000 subscribers).

 The success of your email marketing campaign is determined by a multitude of factors, including a consistent publishing calendar, inviting comments to your newsletters, and replying to emails from your subscribers.